Taimpix/MediaGroupMiddleware/README.md

 # MediaGroupMiddleware
-Middleware with media group processing
+Middleware with media group processing for aiogram 3.x